allenhub-net/The--Complete--Github--Actions--and--Workflows--Guide/doc/actions-and-workflows/README.md

 ## Workflow Run Title

-### Q: why does the title of this _[ed: semantic release]_ workflow run show up as "semantic release", and not the commit summary?
+### Q: why does the title of this workflow run show up as "semantic release", and not the commit summary?

 **me**:
 why does the title of this _[ed: semantic release]_ workflow run show up as "semantic release", and not the commit summary?